-Make your own sweet and tart Raspberry Lemonade with this simple, semi-homemade recipe—it has just two ingredients!
+Make your own Easy Raspberry Lemonade with this simple, semi-homemade recipe—it has just two ingredients!

 Cheers to summer!
 2-Ingredient Raspberry Lemonade is a super easy, semi-homemade way to enjoy a refreshing iced beverage.

 You can also add fresh mint as garnish if you’re feeling fancy.
 AND you can turn it into a boozy lemonade by adding vodka—more on that below!

-The recipe is from a Southern church cookbook from the 1980s.
+The recipe is from a Southern church cookbook from the 1980s (the same one that this Homemade Orange Julius recipe is from).
 I can imagine it being served at a bridal shower or baby shower in that era, or maybe a ladies’ luncheon.
 I personally would serve it for a cookout on a warm summer day!

 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
 I receive a commission if you choose to make a purchase through these link.